cen4010-s2021-g04/M1/README.md

 &nbsp;&nbsp;&nbsp;G)Team lead ensured that all team members read the final M1 and agree/understand it before submission: DONE

 # 10.Tasks before submission
-Each team submits one single word document with all the above required sections to Canvas by the due date.
-Must have a title page to your document, including:

-&nbsp;&nbsp;&nbsp;A)Course Title and term: CEN 4010 Principles of Software Engineering, Semester and Year

-&nbsp;&nbsp;&nbsp;B)Document name: Milestone 1 Project Proposal and High-level description

-&nbsp;&nbsp;&nbsp;C)Your team name, and project name (you can use the name you chose for your team)

-&nbsp;&nbsp;&nbsp;D)Team number (I will assign you one)

-&nbsp;&nbsp;&nbsp;E)Names of students (team lead first) with names and emails

-&nbsp;&nbsp;&nbsp;F)Documentation Date

-&nbsp;&nbsp;&nbsp;G)History table (revisions dates) (Note: you will update this document based on instructors’ feedback so this is important)
+Teams must collaborate in creating an M1 document by having a working M1 document on their team GitHub repository (similar to managing code) so all team members can access it.
+Added advantage of doing it this way is that it builds teamwork and communication.
+We recommend having a folder for project documentation on the team's GitHub where milestones and other similar files can be kept.

 # 11.Submission
 Each team submits one single word document with all the above required sections to Canvas by the due date.
 Must have a title page to your document, including:

-Course Title and term: CEN 4010 Principles of Software Engineering, Semester and Year Document name: Milestone 1 Project Proposal and High-level description Your team name, and project name (you can use the name you chose for your team) Team number (I will assign you one)
+&nbsp;&nbsp;&nbsp; A)Course Title and term: CEN 4010 Principles of Software Engineering, Semester and Year

+&nbsp;&nbsp;&nbsp; B)Document name: Milestone 1 Project Proposal and High-level description

+&nbsp;&nbsp;&nbsp; C)Your team name, and project name (you can use the name you chose for your team)

+&nbsp;&nbsp;&nbsp; D)Team number (I will assign you one)

-Names of students (team lead first) with names and emails Documentation Date
+&nbsp;&nbsp;&nbsp; E)Names of students (team lead first) with names and emails

+&nbsp;&nbsp;&nbsp; F)Documentation Date

-History table (revisions dates) (Note: you will update this document based on instructors’ feedback so this is important)
+&nbsp;&nbsp;&nbsp; G)History table (revisions dates) (Note: you will update this document based on instructors’ feedback so this is important)

 # 12.Grading criteria
 Your document needs to be well-written, well-organized (formatted) and reads well.
 Grading is based on cohesiveness and completeness.

-Executive Summary					10 points
+&nbsp;&nbsp;&nbsp;1) Executive Summary					                             10 points
-Competitive analysis					10 points
+&nbsp;&nbsp;&nbsp;2) Competitive analysis				                          	10 points
-Data definition					10 points
+&nbsp;&nbsp;&nbsp;3) Data definition					                               10 points
-Overview, scenarios and use cases			10 points
-Initial list of high-level functional requirements	10 points List of non-functional requirements		10 points High-level system architecture			10 points
-Team and checklist					10 points
-Working with GitHub				10 points
-Deliverable						10 points
+&nbsp;&nbsp;&nbsp;4) Overview, scenarios and use cases			               10 points &nbsp;&nbsp;&nbsp;5) Initial list of high-level functional requirements	10 points &nbsp;&nbsp;&nbsp;6) List of non-functional requirements		              10 points &nbsp;&nbsp;&nbsp;7) High-level system architecture			                  10 points &nbsp;&nbsp;&nbsp;8) Team and checklist					                            10 points &nbsp;&nbsp;&nbsp;9) Working with GitHub				                            10 points &nbsp;&nbsp;&nbsp;10) Deliverable						                                 10 points